Have you ever thought about going abroad during your teacher training programme?

 What do you miss from your host country?

-The open and very affectionate way between teachers and students.
+The open and very caring nature between teachers and students.

-I also miss the language and all the lovely people I was able to meet there.
+I also miss the language and all the lovely people I got to know there.

-What would you recommend to others who are thinking about a stay abroad?
-What are the three reasons for doing your internship abroad?
+What would you recommend to others who are considering a stay abroad?
+What are the three reasons for doing an internship abroad?

-What did you take away or gain from your country?
-Experiences, objects, friends or inspirations?
+What have you taken with you or gained from your country?
+Experiences, objects, friends or inspiration?